liefery-it-legacy/blog/_posts/2018-07-12-ticket-management-doesnt-need-to-be-a-hassle.md

 I mean, you defined this tool to work best for the task at hand, why leave it?
 :smiley:.
 Forcing people into switching services just to work on one specific task is neither efficient nor enjoyable.

+When the tools you use are great, and you don't have to switch between them every two minutes - work is enjoyable.
+Enjoyable workflows lead to great work.
+Bad workflows - not so much.
+Think about how dependent every business is on the systems it uses to assign and track work.
+Each and every little improvement to these systems can have a big impact.

 ## Our workflow @ Liefery